RFChallenge/icassp2024rfchallenge/README.md

 * tqdm==4.64.0
 * h5py==3.7.0

 For a complete overview of the dependencies within our Anaconda environment, please refer [here (rfsionna)](https://github.com/RFChallenge/rfchallenge_singlechannel_starter_grandchallenge2023/blob/0.2.0/rfsionna_env.yml).
-Additionally, if you're interested in the Torch-based baseline, you can find the respective Anaconda environment dependencies that the organizers used [here (rftorch)](https://github.com/RFChallenge/rfchallenge_singlechannel_starter_grandchallenge2023/blob/0.2.0/rftorch_env.yml).
+Additionally, if you're interested in the PyTorch-based baseline, you can find the respective Anaconda environment dependencies that the organizers used [here (rftorch)](https://github.com/RFChallenge/rfchallenge_singlechannel_starter_grandchallenge2023/blob/0.2.0/rftorch_env.yml).

 Since participants are tasked with running their own inference, we are currently not imposing restrictions on the libraries for training and inference.
-However, the submissions are expected to be in the form numpy arrays (`.npy` files) that are compatible with our system (`numpy==1.21.6`).
+However, the submissions are expected to be in the form of numpy arrays (`.npy` files) that are compatible with our system (`numpy==1.21.6`).

 > Note: Diverging from the versions of the dependencies listed above might result in varied behaviors of the starter code.
 Participants are advised to check for version compatibility in their implementations and solutions.